pichim/PM2_PES_Board_Example/docs/markdown/tips.md

 ## Programming

-To understand the structure of the underlying ***main.cpp*** file, click [here](../markdown/main_description.md) to read the description.
+An explanation of the structure of the default ***main.cpp*** file can be found in [Main File Description](../markdown/main_description.md).

-Here are essential programming tips to consider during the coding process:
+Beginning here some essential programming tips are presented.
+These tips are crucial for writing clean, readable, and maintainable code.

 #### 1. Code Readability